 Timeline of M.S.
-Plan II (Exam Plan) Submit a course plan, drafted in consultation with the M.S.
-Graduate Program Advisor Start of program Take classes Normally between one and two years Submit Advancement to Candidacy form First week of desired quarter of graduation Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Register for the Comprehensive Exam One month prior to exam Take Comprehensive Exam Exam is offered at the end of each Fall and Spring quarter
+Plan II (Exam Plan) Submit a course plan, drafted in consultation with the Advisor to M.S.
+Students Start of program Take classes and complete Capstone Experience Problems (CEP) Normally between 1 and 1.5 years Submit Advancement to Candidacy form First week of desired quarter of graduation Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Register for the Comprehensive Exam One month prior to exam Complete Comprehensive Exam requirement Normally at the end of the 3 rd quarter